MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 | SparkR | Yes | Yes | Yes | Yes | Yes | Yes | Yes | Yes |

 > [!NOTE]
-> An active Spark session is required to benefit the Variable Code Completion.
+> An active Spark session is required to make use of the Intellisense code completion.

 ### Code snippets

-[!INCLUDE [product-name](../includes/product-name.md)] notebooks provide code snippets that make it easier to enter commonly used code patterns like code for the following: configuring your Spark session, reading data as a Spark DataFrame, or drawing charts with matplotlib.
+[!INCLUDE [product-name](../includes/product-name.md)] notebooks provide code snippets that make it easier to enter commonly used code patterns like code for the following:
+* Configuring your Spark session
+* Reading data as a Spark DataFrame, or
+* Drawing charts with Matplotlib.

 Snippets appear in [Shortcut keys of IDE style IntelliSense](#ide-style-intellisense) mixed with other suggestions.
 The code snippets contents align with the code cell language.
 You can see available snippets by typing **Snippet** or any keywords appear in the snippet title in the code cell editor.
 For example, by typing **read** you can see the list of snippets to read data from various data sources.